typestruck/merochat/CONTRIBUTING.md

 MelanChat is written in PureScript, both server-side and client-side.
 PostgreSQL is used for persistance.
 To get it running locally:

-1. Run `npm install && spago build`
+1. Run `npm install && npm run build`

 2. Configure PostgreSQL and run [index.sql](src/Server/sql/index.sql).
 The user `melanchat`, databases `melanchat` and `melanchat_test` are expected (ident or trust authentication)